-Over the years this historic building served a number of purposes, include Flagstaff’s first telephone exchange company, a number of restaurants, a theater, a radio station and a billiard hall.
+Over the years this historic building served a number of purposes, including Flagstaff’s first telephone exchange company, a number of restaurants, a theater, a radio station, and a billiard hall.
 Today, it has been fully restored and again caters to Flagstaff travelers.

 While at the historic Hotel Weatherford, you may very well “see” a ghost, but if not, you are sure to enjoy the authentic Old West Hotel, old fashioned rooms, and delightful lounges.